HermanL02/WarwickUniversity-Notes/202309/Essay.md

 This essay will select the most influential sources, critically review their key points and finally write a potential future dissertation topic.

 ### Source Choosing
-There are a few factors that may influence how I choose the sources, which are the relativity with my research interest, the authority and the reliability, and
+There are a few factors that may influence how I choose the sources, which are the relativity with my research interest, the authority and the reliability, methodology, diversity and inclusion, time sensitivity, influenc

 During the analyse, I will especially concentrate on